chrisfusillo/avalanche-starter-kit/src/11-usdc-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 ## Deploy Avalanche Interchain Token Transfer Contracts

 We will deploy two Avalanche Interchain Token Transfer contracts.
-One of the source chain (which is C-chain in our case) and another on the destination chain (mysubnet in our case).
+One on the source chain (which is C-Chain in our case) and another on the destination chain (mysubnet in our case).

 ### ERC20Home Contract